SyneRBI/SIRF/UserGuide.md

 | | average_all_ref_S | "true"
 | | prepare_ref_always | "true"

+Selects the reference data used to calculate the GRAPPA kernel

 #### GenericReconCartesianGrappaGadget

 input | output | parameters | default values |